52.5 F

 The Woman Veteran Strong (WVS) program encourages being uniquely happy, which experts say is a challenging state of mind for military women.

-Chaplain Brian Webb, the professional overseeing this program, says that peer support is key.
+Chaplain Brian Webb, the professional overseeing this program, says that friendship (peer support) is key.

-In this article, we’re taking a look at how Michigan’s military women are leaning on community and recreational therapy for happier, healthier lives.
+In this article, we’re taking a look at how Michigan’s military women are leaning on community and physical activity for happier, healthier lives.

 Captain Shelly Rood loading vehicles at Fort Knox, KY